CIT Biomarker Core Laboratory

 Why Measure BioMarkers?

-Three principal purposes to measure biomarkers
+There are three principal purposes to measure biomarkers:

 - Surrogate marker of disease